Isaacboxall1/Weather-GPT/README.md

 6. impliment the Open AI api and feed information about the current location from the weather api to suggest activities

+7. build display components for the Open AI elements to be displayed on the dashboard

 # Known Bugs

 1. The search function does not work if the user presses enter, and the user must click the search button to make a search

-2. Very little error catching for incorrect user input is implemented, and the application will crash if the user enters incorrect input
+2. Very little error catching for incorrect user input is implemented so far, and the application will crash if the user enters incorrect input

 3. The application is not responsive, and will not display correctly on mobile devices

+4. The AI responses are sometimes vague or do not take into account the weather.
+For example, if the weather is cold, the AI may suggest going to the beach.